cdevents/spec/spec.md

 - Type: [`String`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#type-system)
 - Description: Identifier for an event.
-  `Source`.
   Subsequent delivery attempts of the same event MAY share the same `id`.
 This attribute matches the syntax and semantics of the [`id`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#id) attribute of CloudEvents.